-What data do you have on the characteristics and well-being of sexual and gender minority (SGM) populations?
+What data do you have on the characteristics and well-being of sexual and gender minority populations?

-Sometimes, NCES gets asked why questions like this appear on an education survey.
+Sometimes, NCES is asked why questions like this appear on an education survey.
 They can be sensitive questions for some people, after all.
-NCES asks these questions to be able to understand equity and outcomes related to education for these demographic characteristics, just as NCES does for other demographic information like race, ethnicity, household income, and what part of the country a student lives in.
-And just as for other demographic and background information, it is possible to have minority subgroups that might have different experiences than other subgroups.
+NCES asks these questions to be able to understand the different experiences, equity, and outcomes related to education for sexual and gender minorities, just as NCES does for groups identified by other demographic characteristics like race, ethnicity, household income, and what part of the country someone lives in.
 By sexual minorities, this Fast Fact means people who report their sexual orientation to be something other than straight or heterosexual, and by gender minorities, this Fast Fact means people whose sex as recorded at birth is different from their gender.

-Over the past 10 years, NCES has researched how to best ask respondents about their sexual orientation and gender identity, how respondents react to these questions, and the quality of data that NCES has collected in questionnaires and datasets that include sexual identity and gender data.
+Over the past 10 years, NCES has researched how to best ask respondents about their sexual orientation and gender identity, how respondents react to these questions, and the quality of data that NCES has collected on the characteristics.

 Percentage of 2007–08 bachelor’s degree recipients who owned a home, had a retirement account, reported negative net worth, and did not meet essential expenses in the past 12 months, by gender minority status in 2018